-This bread pudding recipe is a classic version made with cubed bread, soaked in a vanilla custard, doused with spices and baked into a medium brown crust.
-The warm Pumpkin Pecan Praline Sauce spooned over the pudding adds a festive touch for fall or any time of year.
+The warm Pumpkin Pecan Praline Sauce spooned over this classic bread pudding adds a festive touch for fall or any time of year.

 16 ounces French bread, cubed

 1/2 teaspoon nutmeg

 1 teaspoon pumpkin spice

 1 cup pecans, chopped

 pinch of salt

 Preheat oven to 350 degrees.